 That’s exactly what I did, and I struggled for over a year trying to learn the cards.

-It wasn’t until I got my hands on a simple Rider-Waite deck (affiliate link!) that things started to improve.
+It wasn’t until I got my hands on a tarot deck I loved that things started to improve.
 And now I’m using this website to share every tip, hack, and resource I can find to make learning the tarot easier.